drsjr/scrapy-journal/README.md

 # scrapy-journal
-Crawling some site do create an API
+Crawling some site to create an API